maplibre/maplibre-gl-js/bench/README.md

 By default, the benchmark page will compare the local branch against `main` and the latest release.
 To change this, include one or more `compare` query parameters in the URL: E.g., [localhost:9966/bench/versions?compare=main](http://localhost:9966/bench/versions?compare=main) or [localhost:9966/bench/versions?compare=main#Layout](http://localhost:9966/bench/versions?compare=main#Layout) to compare only to main, or [localhost:9966/bench/versions?compare=v1.13.1](http://localhost:9966/bench/versions?compare=v1.13.1) to compare to `v1.13.1` (but not `main`).
 Versions available for comparison are the ones stored in the `gh-pages` branch, see [here](https://github.com/maplibre/maplibre-gl-js/tree/gh-pages/benchmarks).

+To run all benchmarks in headless chromium use `npm run benchmark`.

 ## Running Style Benchmarks

 Start the benchmark server